doctest/doctest/README.md

 - Tests can be shipped to the customer with the software to diagnose a bug faster
 - [**TDD**](https://en.wikipedia.org/wiki/Test-driven_development) in C++ has never been easier!

-The library can be used like any other if you don't like the idea of mixing production code and tests - it's still very good.
+The library can be used like any other if you don't like the idea of mixing production code and tests - check out the [**features**](doc/markdown/features.md)

 [![Language](https://img.shields.io/badge/language-C++-blue.svg)](https://isocpp.org/)
 [![Standard](https://img.shields.io/badge/c%2B%2B-98-blue.svg)](https://en.wikipedia.org/wiki/C%2B%2B#Standardization)